-REGISTER YOUR COMMUNITY: Would you like to be notified when development is proposed near or around your neighborhood?
-Use the Community Registration Application to define a community boundary and a notification boundary.
-When proposed development that requires a pre-submission community meeting falls within the defined boundaries, you will receive a notification via email with information regarding the pre-submission community meeting in your area.
+REGISTER TO STAY UPDATED: Would you like to be notified when development is proposed near or around your neighborhood?
+Use the DPZNotify application to stay updated.
+When proposed development that requires a pre-submission community meeting occurs in your area, you will receive a notification via email with information regarding the pre-submission community meeting.

 The Design Advisory Panel (DAP) process encourages excellence in project architecture and site design to improve design compatibility with surrounding development, promote revitalization, and enhance property values.

 The Design Advisory Panel shall review and provide design advice on new development and redevelopment projects: